NaluKit/nalu/README.md

 * Filters to intercept routing.

-* Separation of views into a controller and a component with framework sided instantiation.
+* Separation of views into a controller and a component with framework sided injection.

 * A controller life-cycle using `start`-, `mayStop`- and `stop`- similar to GWT Activities.